kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 We delve into the timeline concept, its interaction with external data stores (inputs and outputs), and the lifecycle of queries utilizing timelines.

 This post is the first in a series introducing Kaskada, an open-source event processing engine designed around the timeline abstraction.
-The full series will include (1) this introduction to the timeline abstraction, (2) how Kaskada builds an expressive temporal query language on the timeline abstraction, (3) how the timeline data model enables Kaskada to efficiently execute temporal queries, and (4) how timelines allow Kaskada to execute incrementally over event streams.
+The full series will include (1) this introduction to the timeline abstraction, (2) [how Kaskada builds an expressive temporal query language on the timeline abstraction][timelines_part2], (3) how the timeline data model enables Kaskada to efficiently execute temporal queries, and (4) how timelines allow Kaskada to execute incrementally over event streams.

 # Rising Abstractions in Stream Processing